-activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
 As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.

-What is the minimum share of investments in transitional and enabling activities?
+- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures. - What is the minimum share of investments in transitional and enabling activities?
 0%

 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
-The Fund does not make sustainable investments as defined in SFDR.
+The Fund commits to a minimum of share investments with an environmental and/or a social objective.
+The Fund does not have an individual minimum share of investments solely with an environmental objective.